ghanem-mhd/fischertechnik-factory-simulation/README.md

 ## Overview

 The factory consists of the following stations or machines.
-Each one of them run a TXT controller:
+Each one of them run on a TXT controller.

 - **Vacuum Gripper Robot (VGR):** A three-axis robot with a vacuum suction gripper that can position products quickly and precisely in three-dimensional space.
 The vacuum gripper picks up products and moves them within the working space.
 - **High-Bay Warehouse (HBW):** It is a storage area that saves space and allows computer-aided storage and retrieval of products.